ltabis/electron-dev-environment/README.md

 - This app has only been tested on an **ubuntu 19.04** and **20.04 LTS**, it will be tested on OSX and Windows in the future.

 - The github actions pipeline is only testing the app on an ubuntu machine at the moment.

+- I am working on this project on my free time, so I may be slow to respond to issues and pull request.
+I'll do my best.